-- Each country puts on a display of protecting the national interest against Brussels, whatever latter means. - EU an extraordinary enterprise: voluntary pooling of sovereignty - Experience of two wars, and perhaps now banking, migration and terrorist crises the keys. - Is voting distribution in Council fair or legitimate though? - Citizens v nations. - Former or latter, or some combination of both? - Power of veto in certain areas was critical to joining EU. - Yet, veto means Ireland (1% of EU pop.) can block wishes of 99%.
+Each country puts on a display of protecting the national interest against 'Brussels', whatever latter means.

+- EU an extraordinary enterprise: voluntary pooling of sovereignty - Experience of two wars, and perhaps now banking, migration, terrorist and climate crises the keys. - Is voting distribution in Council fair or legitimate though? - Citizens v nations. - Former or latter, or some combination of both? - Power of veto in certain areas was critical to joining EU. - Yet, veto means Ireland (1% of EU pop.) can block wishes of 99%. - US Congress example: Senate (same number of members by State regardless of size, e.g. Rhode Island v California, but Rhode Island does not have power of veto) and House of Representatives (strictly according to population).
+German example more complicated.

-- US Congress example: Senate (same number of members by State regardless of size) and House of Representatives (strictly according to population).
-German example more complicated. - Fair power distribution by citizen: but only where veto does not apply. - Also, Big Six account for vast bulk of population. - Does not, to repeat, consider the veto issue. - Nor problems with referendums (for example, Lisbon in Ireland, Brexit vote). - In some countries regional parliaments have an effective veto (e.g. Belgium) - Misleading blame aimed at European Commission
+- Fair power distribution by citizen: but only where veto does not apply. - Nor problems with referendums (for example, Lisbon in Ireland, Brexit vote). - In some countries regional parliaments have an effective veto (e.g. Belgium) - Misleading blame aimed at European Commission